Employer Guide · Work Permits

 📋

 Employment contracts must be in Greek, typically stamped by the Labour Department.
-All documents submitted with permit applications must be officially translated.
-Contracts must comply with Cyprus labour law including working hours, holiday entitlement and termination rules.
+All documents submitted with applications must be officially translated.
+Contracts must comply with Cyprus labour law on hours, holiday and termination.

 💰

-Non-EU employees must be registered for social insurance and with the Tax Department upon arrival.
+Non-EU employees must be registered for social insurance and with the Tax Department on arrival.
 Salaries must be on par with Cypriot workers in equivalent roles.
-All payroll deductions — income tax, social contributions — must be properly applied.
+All payroll deductions must be properly applied.

 🏦

-Employers may be required to provide a bank guarantee or signed declaration to cover potential repatriation costs for the employee.
+Employers may be required to provide a bank guarantee or signed declaration to cover potential repatriation costs.
 This is submitted at the time of the work permit application through the Migration Department.

 🔄

 Employers must renew permits before expiry by re-submitting to the Aliens' Office.
 Authorities must be notified of any changes to the employee's role or status.
-Failure to renew on time can result in the employee being out of status.
+Late renewal can leave the employee out of status.

 📢